Featured cover Photo: Nick Klaus ///Above Photo: Brian Siambi & Model: Mauryne Theo

 Almaz the collection is inspired by hope and strength and the gift that is the African continent, its cultures and its beauty.

+Precious fashion accessories are hard to come by.
 The name ALMAZ is derived from the Amharic name meaning Diamonds.
 And just as diamonds, the African beauty grows stronger under pressure.
 And just as Diamonds, once rough around the edges, were mistaken as mere pebbles: and just like diamonds, our culture and beauty is lasting.

 ALMAZ collection is a bold statement on embracing and protecting our identities, leaving our own mark in this world.
 A mark that will tell of our unshaken resolve to shed light on our cultures and to stand tall as the African.